Shellanigans/PIK/README.md

 {STATEMENT END}
 ```

-(Remember: You CAN use leading tabs and spaces in both the commands textbox and the functions textbox)
+(Remember: You CAN use leading tabs and spaces in in all the main textboxes)

 In this example you could call in the commands box: